Section 8: Reporting Crime and Anti-Social Behaviour

 Investigations are an important way of uncovering matters of significant public interest, but must be clearly editorially justified.

-Any proposal to undertake an investigation into crime or serious anti-social behaviour must be referred to a senior editorial figure or, for independents, to the commissioning editor.
-Normally, there will be prima facie evidence of the behaviour to be revealed (or intention to carry out the behaviour) before the BBC will use secret recording as an investigative tool.
+Any proposal to undertake an investigation into crime or serious anti-social behaviour must be referred to a senior editorial figure, or for independents to the commissioning editor.
+It may also be necessary to consult Editorial Policy and Programme Legal Advice.

 It is good practice before an investigation is commissioned and before seeking editorial approval and legal advice to consider the following questions:

 - What is the justification for using any deception, undercover work or secret recording to gather further evidence?

 - Is this the only way to proceed?

 - What is the background and motivation of any sources?

 - Are any of the sources confidential and can their confidentiality be maintained?

 - What are the possible consequences of our actions?

 Director Editorial Policy and Standards must approve any proposal to employ someone known to have a criminal record or background of illegal activity working on a BBC investigation.
 This includes editorial members of the production team and undercover operatives.